nansencenter/NERSC-HYCOM-CICE/TP0a1.00/expt_01.0/README.md

 so that the script copies them to the scratch directory.
 Otherwise you must copy them by hand to the scratch directory.

-$NHCROOT/bin/expt_postprocess.sh copies files from the scratch directory to your data directory.
+expt_postprocess.sh copies files from the scratch directory to your data directory.
 If you find some files are not copied from the  scratch directory you will have to modify expt_postprocess.sh.
 Also, if a job runs out of time, expt_postprocess.sh will not be run.
 In that case you can run the expt_postprocess.sh script interactively to